 Costa Rica: Volcanoes & Rivers

 If you love the outdoors, then consider Costa Rica.
-No other nation has protected its natural resources as well and fostered a brand of ecotourism that is so envied by the rest of the world.
+No other nation has protected its natural resources as well and fostered a brand of ecotourism that is so revered by the rest of the world.
 Costa Rica’s stable, democratic government has made the country a haven for adventure tourism.
-We’ll cross it by bicycle, on quiet roads through the rain forest, beside five different volcanoes, by hot springs, and along rivers and lakes.
-Then we’ll end our adventure at the beach!
+We’ll cross it by bicycle, on quiet roads through the rain forest, beside five different volcanoes, near hot springs, and along rivers and lakes.
+We raft, hike, and learn to cook.
+It's going to be a spectacular adventure!

 Moderate level.
-Rolling hills and flat terrain on a mixture of paved and dirt roads.
+Rolling hills and flat terrain on a mix of paved, gravel and dirt roads.

-8 nights lodging, 8 breakfasts, 6 lunches, 7 dinners, snacks, guided river rafting trip, guided hike, cooking class, van support, mountain bicycle, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 lunches, 5 dinners, snacks, guided river rafting trip, guided hike, cooking class, van support, mountain bicycle, transfer to the Liberia airport at the end of the tour, and trained bilingual guides.

 Mountain bike is included.

-DAY 1: We’ll pick you up upon your arrival at the San José airport.
-Then we’ll meet at 6:00pm for an orientation and dinner.
+DAY 1: Upon your arrival at the San José airport, take a 30-minute taxi/Uber ride to our starting hotel.
+We’ll meet at 6:00pm for an orientation and dinner.
 If you have time in the afternoon, be sure to stop by the National Theater.
 Its beautifully ornate interior is a show in itself.
 0 miles.

 DAY 3: After a hearty breakfast, we’ll shuttle to Pacuare River.
 Long known as one of the best rivers in the world for rafting, it was nearly destroyed by a plan to build a hydroelectric dam in 2005.
 Fortunately for us, the plan was rejected due to its impact on the river’s gorgeous surroundings.